Large deviation and anomalous fluctuations scaling in degree assortativity on configuration networks: Conclusions

 \section{Conclusions}

 In summary, we have used the MHR method to obtain the probability distribution $\rho_N$ of the assortativity coefficient $r$ on configuration networks.
 This method enable us to obtain the rare-probability tails of $\rho_N(r)$ within the allowable computational time.
 We show that $\rho_N(r)$ satisfies a large deviation principle after a shift $r_N^*$ in $r$, $\rho_N \left( r- r_N^* \right) \asymp {e^{ - {N^\xi }I\left( {r- r_N^* } \right)}}$, in which $I(r)$ is the large deviation rate function that is convex and possesses its unique minimum at $r=r_N^*$.
 We find that $\xi=1$ in Poisson random graphs and scale-free networks with $\gamma>3$, indicating a normal fluctuations scaling of $r$ with $N$ in such networks, $\sigma_r^2 \propto 1/N$.
 Interestingly, $\xi>1$ for $\gamma<3$, showing an anomalously fast decay in the fluctuation of $r$ as $N$ increases.
-Such an anomalous phenomenon in time-extensive observables have also been found in some other systems \cite{PhysRevLett.113.078101,Majumdar_EPL_2016,Meerson_JSTAT_2017,PhysRevLett.121.060201,PhysRevLett.121.090602}.
-Furthermore, we present the exponent $\xi$ is slightly greater than one for $\gamma<2.5$ but is obviously less than those in microcanonical model.
-This suggests that the abnormality in fluctuations of $r$ is not very significant in grandcanonical ensemble.
+Such an anomalous phenomenon in time-consuming observables have also been found in some other systems \cite{PhysRevLett.113.078101,Majumdar_EPL_2016,Meerson_JSTAT_2017,PhysRevLett.121.060201,PhysRevLett.121.090602}.
+Furthermore, we show that in the canonical ensemble $\xi$ is slightly greater than one for $\gamma<2.5$ but is obviously less than that in the microcanonical model.
+This suggests that the anomaly in fluctuations of $r$ is not very significant in the canonical ensemble.

+In the future, it is worthy investigating the joint distribution of assortativity coefficient $r$ and other topological observables, such as the average shortest path length, the largest eigenvalue of adjacency matrix or the second smallest eigenvalue of the Laplacian matrix, using the MHR method.
+This will surely deepen the understanding of the role of degree assortativity on dynamical precesses on configuration networks \cite{PhysRevLett.89.108701,PhysRevE.66.047104,PhysRevLett.90.028701,Sinha2005,PhysRevE.75.046113,PhysicaD224.123.2006}.